emfulk/interproscan/slurm/Readme.md

     module load Java/12.0.2 GCCcore/8.3.0  Python/3.7.2  Perl/5.30.0
     python3 initial_setup.py

-(should we include a testing step here before exiting?)
+(Should we include a testing step here before exiting?)

 C. Some settings specific to our system: